cnnky/pics/README.md

-This is a basic repo for storing turkish tv picons.
+This is a basic repo for turkish tv picons.

 Enigma2 plugin will be added soon